aerographql/documentation/source/index.md

 > **AeroGraphQL** is a small and opinionated [Typescript](https://www.typescriptlang.org/index.html) toolkit to create [GraphQL](http://graphql.org/learn/) server using a declarative approach.

-* Define your [GraphQL schema](http://graphql.org/learn/schema/) using Typescript annotations and intergrate seamlessly your [GraphQL resolvers](http://graphql.org/learn/execution/) using those same types, directly in Typescript.
+* Define your [GraphQL schema](http://graphql.org/learn/schema/) using Typescript annotations and integrate seamlessly your [GraphQL resolvers](http://graphql.org/learn/execution/) using those same types, directly in Typescript.

 * Use the builtin {% post_link tutorial/middleware middleware mecanism %} to implement authentication, authorization, guards or resolvers logics.